 Laser working rules are required to be posted in a prominent position in the laser area.

-Any changes to an agreed protocol must be approved by UWA Safety and Health.
+Any changes to an agreed protocol must be approved by UWA Safety, Health & Wellbeing.
 Such changes may include the use of new equipment.

 Download a blank Laser protocol form here: